bhavanichandra/exl_hackathon/EXL Hackathon.md

 - Three functionalities should be provided at the very least,
   - Upload API
   - Download API
-  - Download API with a time limite for a temp user.
+  - Download API with a time limit for a temp user.

 ## Soultion